Curles Neck Plantation: 20th century

-Eastern Airliner crash landing
+Eastern Airlines crash landing

 On Thursday 19 July 1951 Eastern Airlines Flight 601 departed Newark International Airport bound for Miami International Airport at 14:15.
 As it passed Philadelphia, at 14:52, the Lockheed Constellation reached cruising altitude of 18000 feet.
 For the next 25 to 30 minutes violent turbulence accompanied by intermittent periods of hail were encountered.
 The flight continued past Philadelphia for a few minutes toward Dover and the captain made a turn to the west in an attempt to avoid as much of the storm area as possible.
 The flight broke out in a clear area at about 15:17.
 The flight was able to continue VFR and descended to 8,000 feet.
 A second squall was encountered in the vicinity of Lynchburg at 15:50.
 The aircraft was slowed to 185 mph IAS, light turbulence and buffeting were experienced.
 After breaking out of the storm at 15:54, the buffeting became so severe that the crew believed the aircraft would disintegrate before they could reach Byrd Field (now Richmond International Airport) to attempt an emergency landing.
 Airspeed was further reduced, but the buffeting continued.
 Two minutes later, and only a few miles short of the runway, the captain radioed an emergency and the flight descended.

 The captain recognized Curles Neck Farm, selected the largest field, and landed straight ahead with the flaps up and the landing gear retracted.
 He felt it inadvisable to make any turn, lower the flaps, or otherwise to change the flight configuration, since the cause of the severe buffeting was unknown.
 During the last few moments of flight, as the nose of the aircraft touched high corn in a field, the copilot and flight engineer cut all switches.
 A power line pole at the edge of the corn field was struck by the right wing as the aircraft passed under the wires.
 After passing over Curles Neck Road, a section of fence was torn down and the aircraft skidded 1,100 feet through a field, another fence, and finally came to rest in a pasture 265 feet from the second fence at 15:59.
 A localized fire developed outside of the No 4 engine, but was quickly extinguished by rain and the local fire department who arrived at the scene within a short time.

 There were no fatalities as a result of the emergency landing, and the Civil Aeronautics Board determined the probable cause of the accident to be the in-flight opening of the hydraulic access door, which caused extreme buffeting of the aircraft and resulted in the captain's decision to make an emergency landing.
 The airframe was salvaged, and removed from Curles Neck aboard a barge that was towed down the James River.
 The aircraft was repaired and put back in service but was ultimately written off after suffering another accident in 1953.